Fluent Commerce Logo

 Overview

-`DynamicEntityQuery` automatically derives the correct GraphQL query operation for the primary Entity from the `RulesetContext`, allowing it to dynamically retrieve fields related to that Entity.
-This eliminates the need for pre-compiled queries while maintaining type safety and performance.
+`DynamicEntityQuery`, with the help of the `DynamicUtils` class, automatically derives the correct GraphQL query operation for the primary Entity from the `RulesetContext`.
+It dynamically retrieves fields related to that Entity, removing the need for pre-compiled queries while preserving type safety and performance.

 Key points